hasgeek/jsfoo-edition-1/ReadMe.md

-jsFoo -- it's like kung fu with javascript and objects!
+JSFoo -- it's like kung fu with javascript and objects!